tpoisot/ScientificComputingForTheRestOfUs/README.md

 If you want to contribute more, then great!
 Have a look at the [contribution guidelines][cguid] first, to get you started with setting up a development environment.
-You can always have a look at ["Good first issues"][first], if you want some inspiration.
+You can have a look at ["Good first issues"][first], if you want some inspiration.

 [cguid]: https://github.com/tpoisot/IntroScientificComputing/blob/master/CONTRIBUTING.md
 [first]: https://github.com/tpoisot/IntroScientificComputing/labels/good%20first%20issue